River (RIVER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 River Historical Price

-According to the latest data gathered on River live price page, the current price of River is 7.8826USD.
+According to the latest data gathered on River live price page, the current price of River is 7.4969USD.
 The circulating supply of River(RIVER) is

 In the past 24 hours, River has shown a price movement of